How To Get A Mortgage: A Step-By-Step Guide

 During the verification process, an underwriter takes a closer look at your assets and finances.
 You’ll provide documentation and paperwork that backs up the information you submitted when you applied.

 Your lender will also need to verify your property details.
 This usually involves ordering an appraisal, verifying the home’s title and scheduling any other state-required inspections.
+This process can take anywhere from a few days to a few weeks from start to finish.
 As soon as underwriting finishes, you’ll receive a document called a Closing Disclosure.

 Step 5: Closing